-Course marks/c redits: Course objectives1.Tounderstandthe Pedagogy Lecture Learning Outcomes Understand Course Evaluation Internal 100 marks/4 conceptual difference between employee relations and industrial relations 2.
-To recognize the growing interest in the use of method • Case study method • Tutorial • Individual the importance and process of developing and Assessment: 25 marks Semester end examination: 75 employee relations to improve quality of work life 3.
+Course Course objectives Pedagogy Learning Course marks/c Outcomes Evaluation redits: 100 marks/4 1.To understand the conceptual difference between employee relations and industrial relations 2.
+To recognize the growing interest in the use of employee relations to improve quality of work life 3.
 To identify the balance between task achievement and quality of work life concerns needed for high productivity 4.
-To align organizational and employee objectives for improved organizational effectiveness • Individual and Group presentation/ assignment maintaining harmonious relationships between the management and all levels of employees. marks
+To align organizational and employee objectives for improved organizational effectiveness 1 0101101 Understand the importance and process of developing and maintaining harmonious relationships between the management and all levels of employees.
+Internal Assessment: 25 marks Semester end examination: 75 marks